firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 has completed.
 Set this to ``yes`` if you want your Run Farm to be TERMINATED after the workload has completed and results have been copied off.

+``suffixtag``
+""""""""""""""""""""""""""

+This allows you to append a string to a workload's output directory name, useful for differentiating between successive runs of the same workload, without renaming the entire workload.
+For example, specifying ``suffixtag=test-v1`` with a workload named ``super-application`` will result in a workload results directory named ``results-workload/DATE--TIME-super-application-test-v1/``.

 .. _config-build:

 ``config_build.ini``